Board of DirectorsOn May 6, 2017 the membership voted to accept new Bylaws. The Board of Directors is now comprised of the following positions:

 To learn about the qualifications, duties, and terms of office for these Board of Director positions, please refer to our Bylaws here.

 The Board of Directors below will take office on July 1, 2017.

-Grace has been a professional ASL – English interpreter since 2007 and received her NIC certification from the Registry of Interpreters for the Deaf in 2013.
+Grace Artl, M.A., NICGrace has been a professional ASL – English interpreter since 2007 and received her NIC certification from the Registry of Interpreters for the Deaf in 2013.
 Grace has experience working in K-12, post-secondary, business, social services, medical, video relay and conference settings.
 She has a Master of Arts degree in Interpreting Studies from Western Oregon University.
 Her thesis focuses on gender identity and its impact on the work of ASL – English interpreters.
 In addition to interpreting, Grace has also taught several courses in the Interpreter Education Program at Columbus State Community College.

 When she is not working, Grace enjoys reading, crafting of all sorts, spending time with her loved ones, and anything related to Harry Potter.
 She is thrilled to be giving back to the Ohio interpreting community by serving on the OCRID board of directors and hopes to provide opportunities for interpreters across the state to connect, grow, and enhance their professional knowledge and skills.

 If you are interested in this position, please email firstname.lastname@example.org.